 Mamallapuram – The Workshop of the Pallavas

-This most complete ratha stands near the Arjuna Penance bas-relief.
-It being the most complete one might be due the reason of its location, near to the most famous bas-relief, the importance it would have enjoyed during the Pallava period.
-The ratha was known as Arjuna Ratha as mentioned by Lakshmiah Kavali in 1803.
-It was known as Arjuna Ratha due to its location, near the Arjuna Penance relief.
-Kavali tells that a shivalinga was installed inside the sanctum however that linga was removed by a British officer.
-Then the locals put a Ganesha image inside.
-Since then it is known is Ganesha Ratha.
-Kavali also tells that the stone Nandi, installed in front of the ratha, was taken away by Lord Clive, the then governor of Madras.
+This ratha is hewn out of a singular granite boulder and is the most complete ratha in the town.
+The ratha was known as Arjuna Ratha when Lakshmiah Kavali visited the town in 1803.
+The name, Arjuna Ratha, might be due to its location as its stands near the Arjuna’s Penance relief.
+Kavali tells that once a shivalinga was installed inside the sanctum however it was removed by a British officer.
+This led the locals to install a Ganesha image inside and since then it is known is Ganesha Ratha.
+Kavali also mentions a stone Nandi, originally installed in front of the ratha, was taken away by Lord Clive, then governor of Madras.

-In style and design, this ratha very much resemble to the Bhima Ratha of the Pancha Ratha group.
-This west facing ratha measures 20 feet in length, 11.5 feet in width and 28 feet in height1.
-A projecting mukha-mandapa is supported on two pillars and two pilasters, all having lion-bases.
-At the terminals of this mandapa are two dvarpalas.
-Longhurst mentions that he discovered the original linga, however as the locals did not agree to remove the Ganesha image, he placed that linga under a tree.
+In its style and design, this ratha very much resembles to the Bhima Ratha of the Pancha Ratha group.
+It faces west and measures 20 feet in length, 11.5 feet in width and 28 feet in height1.
+A projecting mukha-mandapa is supported on two pillars and two pilasters, all with lion-bases.
+At the terminals of this mandapa are two dvarapalas.
+Longhurst mentions that he was successful in discovering the original linga once installed inside this ratha, however the locals did not agree to remove the Ganesha image, therefore he placed that linga under a tree.

-Inscriptions – There is only one inscription, found on a lateral wall of the mukha-mandapa.
-The inscription is same as the one found in Dharmaraja Mandapa.
-It states the name of the temple as Atyantakama-pallaveshvara-griham.
-We have already discussed this inscription in detail in the chapter of Dharmaraja Mandapa.
+Inscriptions – There is a foundation inscription, present on the lateral wall of the mukha-mandapa.
+The inscription is the same as the one found in the Dharmaraja Mandapa.
+It gives the name of the temple as Atyantakama-pallaveshvara-griham.
+This inscription has been discussed in details in the chapter describing Dharmaraja Mandapa.